About

 Traditional process meets modern adornment.

-Nature serves as a source of inspiration for my work.
-I love spending time outside on trails, river banks, and occasionally on the coast, where I get lost observing and collecting natural objects.
-Figurative elements of leaves, petals, and wing-like structures, combined with detailed pattern as texture are features of my signature styles.
+Nature serves as a primary source of inspiration for my work.
+I love spending time outside on trails, river banks, the coast, and mountain trails where I get lost observing and collecting natural objects.
+Botanicals like leaves, petals, bark, and wing-like structures with detailed pattern as texture are features of my signature styles.
 Each original creation is different from one piece to the next, thus, no two are ever the same and unique as the individual who wears it.

 The Craft Alliance, a non profit art education center that has been serving the St. Louis community through exhibition, education, and community programs for over 50 years.
 They partner with schools and community outreach programs that inspire and empower through hands-on creativity.
 Programs include ArtSmarts, Crafting-A-Future, Artists-In-Residence, School Residency Program, Emerson Family Saturdays